sozidatel79/ReactTemplate/README.md

 5. run "webpack" in command line

-In order to run Application
+In order to run App
 --------------------------------------
 1. Firs option (Apache) place the app on host, configure you virtual host run content from public folder.